 We are very proud to get those natural jewels selected by Laurent and delivered to your doorstep.

 Origin: France Packaging: Wooden crate or carton Storage: in the crisper 2 to 3 days after receiving your order. wash it before using it.We advise to keep it in a close container or to put it in a plastic bag, blow air inside and close it in order to increase the shelf life and keep it crispy.
 Dry well the salad if you wash it before putting it in the fridge.
-Usage: Classic in salad with one of our premium oil and vinegar , and fresh goat cheese, brocciu, feta or smoked salmon.
-Wash them, shake the excess water off (if you plan to stir-fry it or eat it raw in a salad, you should pat it dry with kitchen paper, too).
-Older spinach may have tough stems – cut these off.
-If the rib of the leaf is particularly big, fold the leaf in half lengthways with the rib facing outwards, then tear it away from the leaf.
+Usage: Classic in salad with one of our premium oil and vinegar , shallots and goat cheese, feta or smoked salmon.
+About 50 to 80g per person.